Magical objects in Harry Potter: Harry Potter

 When Voldemort attempted to murder Harry as an infant, he inadvertently sealed a fragment of his soul within him in a manner similar to a Horcrux.
 Rowling has stated that Harry never became a proper "Dark object" since the Horcrux spell was not cast.
 Regardless, as with all Horcruxes, Voldemort would remain immortal so long as his soul fragment remained within Harry.
-That portion of Voldemort's soul is unintentionally destroyed by Voldemort himself in Deathly Hallows.
+That portion of Voldemort's soul is unintentionally destroyed by Voldemort himself when Harry allows Voldemort to use the killing curse upon him near the end of Deathly Hallows.

 As a baby, Harry was in the room when Voldemort's fatal Killing Curse backfired.
 Voldemort's soul had been weakened and destabilised by his continuous murders and the creation of his previous Horcruxes.
 Harry became a Horcrux when a fragment of Voldemort's soul attached itself to him after the unsuccessful curse.
 The lightning bolt-shaped scar on Harry's forehead is a direct result of this attempted murder, and the connection that formed as a result is used to explain several important plot points.
 Throughout the series, Harry is able to receive insight into Voldemort's mental and emotional states, allowing the reader to eavesdrop on the series' primary antagonist.
 This insight is usually accompanied by pain in the scar on Harry's forehead.
 Through Voldemort, Harry also inherited many of Voldemort's powers and the ability to speak and understand Parseltongue.
 It is also revealed by Rowling in an interview that Harry's frequent pain in his scar when Voldemort is either active, nearby, or feeling strong emotions, is really the trapped bit of soul yearning to depart from Harry's body and rejoin its master's soul.